 At the end of the lesson, the teacher can ask structured questions to confirm student understanding of the expectations of the project.
-Students may reflect on what makes a good project and how to demonstrate their own abilities.
+Students may reflect on what makes a good project and how to demonstrate your own abilities.
 Peer/teacher feedback can be given on their plans for the project.
-Students can self-assess their ability to set goals for themselves.
+Students can self-assess on their ability to set goals for themselves.
+Encourage students to reflect on the "I CAN" statements, set personal goals for improving communication and problem-solving skills and think about how teamwork and diverse perspectives contributed to their project.
+Emphasize the importance of open communication, creative collaboration and real-world connections in driving sustainability.